 I’ve been in my new house for a couple of months now.
-We’ve made headway, but after spending money for a new HVAC system and dishwasher, some things have had to wait.
-Also, finding space for everything is still a challenge.
-I make weekly trips to the GoodWill store for drop-offs.
+We’ve made headway, but after spending money for a new HVAC system and a new dishwasher, money is getting tight.

 I use my beautiful parsley daily by adding it to my omelets, homemade salsa, soups, stews, pizza, spaghetti sauce and meatloaf – to name a few.
-It adds such fabulous flavor and is good for the kidneys.
+It adds such fabulous flavor and is good for the kidneys, in moderation.

 It was one of my favorite things to grow in New Hampshire, as it lasted right into the first snowfall.
 I used to have deer come into my yard and nose through the snow to find it!!
 Beautiful…..!
 I didn’t mind sharing.